The 9 Best Stock Research Websites

 Stock Analysis is the best website for free stock information for regular investors.

-We pay a premium for connections to the highest-quality data sources, and pride ourselves on the depth and accuracy of our data.
+We take our data very seriously.
+We pay a premium for connections to institutional-grade data sources, so you can be confident in the quality of our data.

-You can also see analyst ratings, price targets, financial forecasts, and advanced charts perform technical analysis with our advanced charts.
+Beyond company-specific data, you can see analyst ratings, price targets, and financial forecasts, as well as perform technical analysis with our advanced charts.

 You can also create up to 5 customizable watchlists with 25 symbols per watchlist with a free account.

-We also publish a free daily stock market newsletter, Market Bullets, which is read by over 80,000 investors.
+Additionally, we produce Market Bullets, a free stock market newsletter read by over 200,000 investors.
 You can use it to keep up with financial markets in just a few minutes per day.

 While almost everything on the site is free, you can upgrade to Stock Analysis Pro to unlock export capabilities and unlimited access to all of our data and tools.
-It costs just $9.99/month (or $79 for an annual subscription, 33% off).
+It costs just $79/year.

-2. Best for opinionated research & analysis: Seeking Alpha
+2. Best for opinionated stock research & analysis: Seeking Alpha

 On Stock Analysis, you're the lead analyst.
-We provide you with the data and information, but you perform the analysis, form opinions, and make decisions.
+We provide you with the data and information, you perform the analysis and come to your own conclusions.

 Altogether, Seeking Alpha publishes over 1,000 new articles per week.